It’s easier to keep an old customer than win a new one.

 But even if leader boards and competitions don’t fit your product, it can still benefit from rewarding frequent users.

-If you manage an e-commerce app, then offering points for repeat purchase will sit more naturally with your overall offer.
+If you manage an e-commerce app, then offering points for repeat purchases will sit more naturally with your overall offer.

 For the highest value/most frequent users, you might consider creating a members club.